-The OnePlus Bullets Wireless 2 is the companion accessory to the company’s latest flagship phone.
-It’s designed similarly to the original Bullets Wireless improved battery life and aptX HD support to justify the price hike.
+Wireless neckband earbuds are still in, or so OnePlus hopes with the OnePlus Bullets Wireless 2.
+These neckband earbuds are the companion accessory to the company’s flagship phone.
+It’s designed similarly to the original Bullets Wireless with improved battery life and aptX HD support to justify the price hike.

 - Anybody can enjoy wireless neckband earbuds.
 They’re nearly as convenient as true wireless earbuds with better connection quality.
 Sound quality is clearer than the original Bullets Wireless due to the three-unit driver array, which is similar to the 1More Triple-Driver.

 - OnePlus users will like these earbuds because they’re a fine solution to the headphone jack-less OnePlus 8 and 8 Pro smartphones.
 Unlike how the Huawei FreeLace provides exclusive features for Huawei users, the Bullets Wireless 2 doesn’t have an ace up its sleeve for OnePlus users.

 The OnePlus Bullets Wireless 2 is a lot like the original Bullets Wireless.
 The earbud housings are a bit larger, but the design language is familiar.
 Its in-line control module and neckband are identical to the first-generation earbuds.
 A rubberized material coating the flexible collar creates a comfortable amount of friction during wear.

 These isolate so well, they could be mistaken for noise cancelling earbuds.

 Angled earbud nozzles make for an ergonomic fit.
 If the default ear tips aren’t suitable for you, test out the other sizes.
 Not only will it make wearing the earbuds more enjoyable, but it’ll also improve sound quality.
 A three-unit driver lay beneath each nozzle, producing greater clarity than a single dynamic driver.